-Window Seat Media, Story Telling for Social Change.
-We amplify local knowledge, share powerful ideas, and ask what is possible.
+We amplify local knowledge, share powerful stories and ideas, and ask what is possible.

 Window Seat Media is a worker self-directed nonprofit with shared leadership.
 We are a nimble organization that thrives on synergy, abundance thinking, and experimentation.
-We value relationships (human and place-based), multi-disciplinary collaboration, multi-vocality, equity, transparency, and trust.
+We value relationships (human and place-based), multi-disciplinary collaboration, community voice, equity, transparency, and trust.

 Storytelling is a vital part of human life, and there are many ways that community storytelling projects can nourish, heal, and strengthen our communal life.
-We are guided by a commitment to continually refine our practice, to listen deeply, and to find relevant, innovative, and evocative ways to share stories.
-We aspire to gather and share nuanced, layered stories with artistic and ethical integrity.
-We also understand that stories are told not only through words, but also through all our oral traditions, including the food we grow and prepare, the music we make and dances we perform, our handicrafts, and our traditions and rituals.
+We understand that stories are told not only through words, but also through all our oral traditions, including the food we grow and prepare, the music we make and dances we perform, our handicrafts, and our traditions and rituals.

 We consider ourselves stewards of other peoples’ stories.
 We do not own the copyright to the stories we gather and we never share a story without the person's feedback and ongoing consent.
 Our work is informed by best practices from the American Folklore Society and the Oral History Association.

 Strategic plan community feedback

 Take our Community Feedback Survey to inform our 2022-25 strategic plan and planning for future community oral history and storytelling projects.
 We appreciate you taking the time to offer your feedback and insights.